 Joseph Warren Facts: Early Life

 Joseph Warren was born in Roxbury, Massachusetts Bay Colony.
-His father died while Joseph was still young leaving him with just his mother.
-Soon he began his schooling at Roxbury Latin School where he would graduate and go to college at Harvard University.
-After graduating he taught for about a year and married a young eighteen year old woman, Elizabeth Hooten in 1764. she would die 8 years later, leaving him with 4 children.
+His father died while Joseph was still young, leaving him with just his mother.
+Soon, he began his schooling at Roxbury Latin School, where he would graduate and go to college at Harvard University.
+After graduating, he taught for about a year and married a young eighteen-year-old woman, Elizabeth Hooten, in 1764. she would die 8 years later, leaving him with 4 children.
 Even though he had lost much, Warren became an ardent patriot.

-Warren later was appointed to the committee of correspondence.
+Warren was later appointed to the committee of correspondence.
 Each of the 13 original colonies had a committee of correspondence.
 These committees would communicate with each other and became vital during the revolution.
 It was when Warren served in this committee that he drafted the Suffolk Resolves.
 Although most Americans do not know what these resolves were, they were the forerunner of the more popular document, the Declaration of Independence.
 Warren would die before Thomas Jefferson penned the Declaration of Independence.

 Joseph Warren Facts: American Revolutionary War

 Dr. Warren was the leading figure when Thomas Gage was commander-in-chief in the colonies.
-When Gage mobilized his troops for a secret mission, it was Dr. Joseph Warren who learned of it first and sent his riders, William Dawes and Paul Revere to warn John Hancock and Samuel Adams of the incoming British.
+When Gage mobilized his troops for a secret mission, it was Dr. Joseph Warren who learned of it first and sent his riders, William Dawes and Paul Revere, to warn John Hancock and Samuel Adams of the incoming British.
 During the Battles of Lexington and Concord, Dr. Warren led a group of militia while the British were retreating back to Boston.

-Warren was commissioned as a Major General, but served as a private in the Battle of Bunker Hill.
-During the battle Warren bravely fought the British, but was killed instantly by a British officer who recognized him.
+Warren was commissioned as a Major General but served as a private in the Battle of Bunker Hill.
+During the battle, Warren bravely fought the British but was killed instantly by a British officer who recognized him.
 The British buried him in a hole with another.
 His death was mourned by his peers and celebrated by his enemies.
 Thomas Gage said that his death was worth 500 soldiers.

-Once General George Washington dislodged the British from Boston, Paul Revere and some of Dr. Joseph Warren’s family moved his body from the first site to Granary Burying Grounds and then eventually placed him in Forest Hills Cemetery where he rests this day.
+Once General George Washington dislodged the British from Boston, Paul Revere and some of Dr. Joseph Warren's family moved his body from the first site to Granary Burying Grounds and then eventually placed him in Forest Hills Cemetery, where he rests this day.